Best Dragon Dictation Software Alternatives in 2026

 Does Voicy work with medical or legal terminology?

 Voicy handles specialized vocabulary well for general use.
 It's not purpose-built for clinical documentation like Dragon Medical, which has deep integrations with EHR systems and HIPAA-specific compliance features.
-For casual medical or legal writing — drafting notes, emails, reports — Voicy performs well.
+For casual medical or legal writing, including notes, emails, and reports, Voicy performs well.
 For critical clinical documentation in a regulated environment, Dragon Medical or Dragon Legal remain specialized options worth considering.

 The Bottom Line